Taylor Swift Fans Boo As She Avoids Them After Martha’s Vineyard Wedding

 It has been a big week for Taylor Swift.
 Today she released her latest single, “Ready for It?” from her sixth album.
 The song comes after mixed reception to her single, “Look What You Made Me Do,” and that wacky music video for the song that debuted at the VMAs.

-But despite, this high profile content dropping, Swift has stayed out of the public eye.
+But despite this high profile content dropping, Swift has stayed out of the public eye.
 (Swift is apparently happily dating Joe Alwyn, and according BFF Gigi Hadid, Swift has been happily at work in the studio.)

 But this weekend, Swift made a cameo in Martha’s Vineyard, Massachusetts.
 The star was in town to serve as a bridesmaid at close friend Abigail Anderson’s wedding to photographer Matt Lucier at the Old Whaling Church in Edgartown.